 - Have you tested your product for all flaws and quality standards?

-- Have you prepared appropriate answers and scripts to the objections, concerns, questions about your product your audience may ask?
+- Have you prepared appropriate answers and scripts to the objections, concerns, questions about your product your target prospects and audience may ask?

 - Have you managed to collect some reviews or pro-bono user experiences to support your product launch?